 The Journal conducts preemption checks on all articles before our submissions committee advances articles to the second step of the review process.
 Following several stages of review, the entire Journal Board must approve each article for publication.

-The Journal accepts both electronic and paper submissions of articles, however the preferred method of delivery is the Scholastica submission system.
-Authors may also submit article or essay electronically by email, or if the circumstances require, by courier mail.
+The Journal accepts electronic submissions of articles.
+Our preferred method of delivery is the Scholastica submission system.
+Authors may also submit articles or essays electronically by email.

 Expedites and Withdrawals

 If you have received a formal offer of publication from another journal and would like to receive an expedited review by the Yale Journal on Regulation, please notify us via the Scholastica service.
 If you submitted via other means, contact the submissions director via email.
 When requesting an expedited review, please put “Expedite” as the subject of your email and include in the text: